-- Contact your financial institution straight away.
+1.Contact your financial institution straight away.
 As soon as you become aware of the loss (or theft), phone your bank.
-Check the website of yoru financial institution; there will usually be a free call number to use to report lost or stolen cards.
+Check your financial institution’s website; there is usually a toll-free number, to report lost or stolen cards.
 Your financial institution can cancel the lost card and order you a replacement.

-- If you have any recurring charges (gym membership, loans and so forth) coming off the lost card, inform the appropriate institutions of your new credit card details to avoid any fees resulting from incorrect card details or insufficient fund penalties.
+3.If you have any recurring charges (gym membership, loans and so forth) coming off the lost card, give the providers your new card details.
+It’s important that these institutions have your new credit card details, so so you can avoid any fees, such as penalties from having insufiicient funds to make regular payments.

-- Check your credit rating a month or two after the theft, just to ensure that you haven’t been a victim of identity theft.
+4. Check your credit rating a month or two after the theft, just to ensure that you haven’t been a victim of identity theft.
 Checking your credit rating will alert you to any accounts or loans mysteriously opened in your name.
 Find out details on how to check your credit rating here.

 Keep calm and keep looking for your credit card

 Losing your credit card can be an initially stressful and worrying experience.
 However, keep in mind that it’s most likely misplaced rather than lost.
 If it does turn out to be lost, it’s easy to cancel or temporarily suspend your card, to avoid any potential misuse of your card, as long as you act promptly.